yussufm123/Applied_Data_Science_Lab/README.md

 This project involves building classification models for predicting whether a building will be damage during an earthquake.
 The key steps include querying SQL database, data preprocessing, EDA, builiding Logistic regression and Decision tree models, evaluating and communicating results.

-Tools: SQL, Pandas, NumPy, Matplotlib, Seaborn, scikit-learn, category_encoders.
+Tools: SQL, Pandas, NumPy, Matplotlib, Seaborn, scikit-learn, category_encoders, Logistic regression, Decision tree.

 **Project 5: Bankruptcy in Taiwan**

 In this project, real-world financial data from Taiwan companies was used to predict the likelihood of bankruptcy.
 It involves decompressing and loading data from JSON files, balancing data with a random over sampler,  builiding Random forest classifer, GridSearchCV, confusion matrix, evaluating, model deployment, and communicating results.

-Tools: JSON, Pandas, scikit-learn, imblearn.
+Tools: JSON, Pandas, scikit-learn, RandomOverSampler, Random forest classifer, GridSearchCV.

 **Project 6: Small Business Owners in the United States**